Ankermgmt/ankermake-m5-protocol/documentation/example-file-usage/example-file-prerequistes.md

 # Prerequisites for using the example scripts

-In order to run the example scripts, you'll need to install some supporting software onto your machine (don't worry, it's really easy).
+In order to run the example scripts, you'll need to install some supporting software onto your machine.

 You'll need Python 3, some pip packages, and the AnkerMake slicer.

-If you're on Linux, you'll also need Wine to install the AnkerMake slicer unless you are ok with ripping files from another machine using MacOS or Windows.
+If you're on Linux, all these tools are natively supported.
+To install/run the AnkerMake slicer, you'll need some type of translation layer software such as [Wine](https://www.winehq.org/) or [Proton-Caller](https://github.com/caverym/proton-caller).

-We also include the Transwarp Complier in our `requirements.txt` file for convenience should you want to generate new configs of the standards from this repository.
+We also include the [Transwarp Complier](https://github.com/chrivers/transwarp) in our `requirements.txt` file for convenience should you want to generate new library files from templates.

 ## Installation